Eric Turnnessen Composer

 Composition Performed by the Northern Film Orchestra

-The winner of the contest will have their composition performed by the Northern Film Orchestra on May 26th or 27th at The Stoller Hall in Manchester, England.
+The winner of the contest will have their composition performed by the Northern Film Orchestra on May 27th, 2023 at The Stoller Hall in Manchester, England.

 Attend the Session